eclipse-archived/ceylon-lang.org/documentation/1.1/reference/interoperability/ceylon-from-java.md

 This page covers how you can use Ceylon classes, interfaces etc from Java.

-**Important Note: Everything documented here is subject to change until Ceylon 1.0 and has changed in M3.**

 ### Declaring Ceylon types

 In general, a top level Ceylon types and inner classes compile into a Java